v4n6/itectl/README.md

 ---

 The `udev` [rules](./config/usr/lib/udev/rules.d/10-ite8291r3.rules)
-provided by the project allow access to the discovered ITE 8291r3 device for users of the systemd `input` group.
+provided by the project allow access to a discovered ITE 8291r3 device for users of the systemd `input` group.
 For the rules to take effect, they must be copied to one of the locations recognized by `udev` on your system.
 For example

 ```
 sudo install -Dm 0644 -o root -g root ./config/usr/lib/udev/rules.d/10-ite8291r3.rules /etc/udev/rules.d/